 I looked at the two signs pointing in different directions; one with a perfectly groomed trail, and the other with one set of snowshoe prints.
 Choices, choices.
-I took a big breath of cold mountain air, and turned left into the deep snow trying to follow the one set of tracks.
+I took a big breath of cold mountain air and turned left into the deep snow trying to follow the one set of tracks.
 My other favorite adventure activity in the winter is snowshoeing.
 Snowshoeing is basically like winter hiking, yet a bit slower and can be more exhausting if you are cutting your own trail in deep snow (ie post-holing).
 My snowshoes sunk in and the snow was up to my knees; I clearly chose the road less traveled.

 I was heading up to Columbine point, which had a slight elevation gain, but breaking through new snow and climbing proved to be quite a workout.
-Yet when I did make it to the top (breathing quite heavily at 8500 feet), I got up to the ridge to an snowy view of the valley and ranch below.
+Yet when I did make it to the top (breathing quite heavily at 8500 feet), I got up to the ridge to a snowy view of the valley and ranch below.
 An immense sense of satisfaction swept over me having pushed myself to the top.
 It’s amazing how much you can sweat when it’s freezing outside; snowshoeing in the mountains is a great workout and I was happy to explore my first snowshoe trails in Colorado finally!

-Not only did I go up to Columbine point, the next morning I took Lynn with me and we snow shoed out to the historic Rowley homestead buildings on the property.
+Not only did I go up to Columbine point, the next morning I took Lynn with me and we snowshoed out to the historic Rowley homestead buildings on the property.
 I love getting out and enjoying winter on a perfect blue-sky day.
 Plus – I got a little history lesson too while checking out the homestead property.

-Nordic Skiing and Fat Biking
+Nordic Skiing and Fat Biking at Snow Mountain Ranch

-Since I was so excited about snowshoeing, I sent my friends off to try the Nordic skiing and fat biking; the other two options at the Nordic Center.
+Since I was so excited about snowshoeing, I sent my friends off to try Nordic skiing and fat biking; the other two options at the Nordic Center.
 Snow Mountain Ranch has some of the nicest and most extensive Nordic ski trails in the US plus they regularly offer lessons.
 Lynn loved the well-groomed trails for beginners.

 Fat biking is somewhat new yet, but Rachel was game for trying it.
 They don’t have as many fat biking trails, but I predict that they will continue to grow with this new winter sport.
-Rachel did great and if I would have had one more day I definitely would have went myself.
+Rachel did great and if I would have had one more day I definitely would have gone myself.